Where to stop on a road trip from Christchurch to Queenstown

 Day 2: Lake Tekapo to Aoraki/Mount Cook National Park

 The road follows the edge of the ice blue lake, with the shimmering peak of Aoraki/Mount Cook growing ever larger during the drive.
 You’ll recognise some of the iconic photo spots along this road.
-There are a few designated pull over areas.

-• The Tasman Lake Track is about one hour return and gives you a chance to see the Tasman Glacier across the lake.
+The Tasman Lake Track is about one hour return and gives you a chance to see the Tasman Glacier across the lake.

 Mount Cook Village is tiny, but an overnight stay is worth it to go star gazing at night.
 This is one of New Zealand’s Dark Sky Reserves, which means it’s exceptionally free from light pollution.